How Do I Enroll in Medicare?

 You can sign up for a Medicare Part D plan when you first enroll in Medicare.
 If you already have drug coverage from an employer or union, you can delay your Medicare Part D enrollment without penalty.

 Need help with out-of-pocket drug costs?
 You may be eligible for the Medicare Extra Help">Extra Help program.
 The amount of help you receive depends upon your income and resources.
 See if you’re eligible with the HealthMarkets Extra Help">Extra Help calculator.

 How Do I Enroll in Medigap?

-Medicare supplement insurance plans, also called Medigap plans, cover some of the costs associated with health care that are not covered by Original Medicare.
-If you are enrolled in a Medicare Advantage plan, you don’t need Medigap; Medigap is only for people who are enrolled in Original Medicare.
-There are several Medigap plans to choose from.
+Medicare Supplement Insurance, also called Medigap, is sold by private insurance companies to help cover some of the out-of-pocket costs like copays, coinsurance, and deductibles associated with Original Medicare.
+There are several plans to choose from to meet a variety of needs.
+If you are enrolled in a Medicare Advantage plan, you don’t need a Medicare Supplement plan.
+It’s only for people who are enrolled in Original Medicare (Parts A & B).

-You have a six-month Medigap Open Enrollment Period during which you can buy any Medigap policy sold in your state.
-Your Open Enrollment Period for Medigap begins on the first day of the month in which you are 65 or older and enrolled in Medicare Part B. During this time, you can purchase a Medigap policy from any insurer, regardless of your health.
-If you miss this window of time, you can still apply for Medigap coverage.
-However, an insurance company may choose not to sell you a policy if you are not in good health.
-You may be required to answer a series of health-related questions from your physician in order to obtain coverage outside of the Medigap Open Enrollment Period.
+You have a six-month Medigap Open Enrollment Period during which you can buy any Medigap policy sold in your area.
+Your Medigap Open Enrollment Period begins on the first day of the month in which you are 65 or older and enrolled in Medicare Part B. During this time, you can purchase a Medigap policy from any insurance company, regardless of your health.